Divided Democrats call for new strategy after disaster in VA

 “I think there is a general sense of discontent, a tough year with the Delta variant, the challenges in the supply chain, the sense that Washington has been gridlocked.
 We can’t control the external circumstances, but we can control getting things done,” Khanna said.

-After arriving back in the U.S. early Wednesday morning from Europe where the president participated in the Group of 20 and U.N. climate summits, Biden had no public schedule as he and his advisers took stock of what lessons could be gleaned from the Virginia and New Jersey voting.
+After arriving back in the U.S. early Wednesday morning from global summits in Europe, Biden planned remarks on COVID vaccinations for kids but otherwise had no public schedule as he and his advisers took stock of what lessons could be gleaned from the Virginia and New Jersey voting.

 House Speaker Nancy Pelosi, D-Calif., and House Ways and Means Committee Chairman Richard Neal, D-Mass., said they were preparing to add paid family leave provisions to the domestic policy bill.
 The proposal has been a key priority for progressives but had been lopped out after moderate Sen. Joe Manchin, D-W.Va., complained about its costs.